Family & Children

 Persons involved in situations where abuse has occurred (or threats of abuse) between them and a person they have a close personal relationship with, may apply for domestic violence restraining orders in Family Court.

 Family law cases involve serious, and often complex, legal issues.
-You should consider consulting with a family law attorney before you make the choice to represent yourself.
-If you decide to represent yourself and need general legal information or help in filling out court forms, self help services are available through the Family Law Facilitator's Office.
-Detailed information can also be located on the California Courts website under the "Self-Help" section at http://www.courts.ca.gov/selfhelp
+Consider consulting with a family law attorney before you make the choice to represent yourself.
+If you decide to represent yourself and need general legal information or help in filling out court forms, self-help services are available through the Family Law Facilitator's Office.
+Detailed information can also be located on the Judicial Council of California's Self-Help website.